Turkey Defrost Time Calculator

 Luckily, yes!
 One way to safely cut down on turkey thawing time is using the microwave.
 Our calculator does not include the option, as it's practically impossible to set up one equation telling you how long does it take to thaw a turkey in a microwave - it all comes down to the microwave's settings.
 In general, it should take about an hour, but you need to refer to your microwave's manual if you want more precise information.
 What matters is that ✔️ it is safe to defrost your meat in a microwave.

 But what if you don't have a microwave, or if your turkey won't fit in it?
 Don't worry - you can put frozen or partially thawed turkey in the oven.
 It will likely take longer but ✔️ it is safe to cook a frozen turkey if you don't have the time to let it thaw.
-Here is a detailed description of how to do it.
+Here is a.